vaishcodescape/Opticom/README.md

 # Opticom - Multi-Client Chat Server

 Opticom is a high-performance, multi-client chat server built in C++ using low-latency and fast-optimized methods.
-This project was developed as part of the IT-227 Computer System Programming Course in the B.Tech ICT Branch.

 ## Features

 ### Core Features